weaveworks/weave-gitops/doc/adr/0007-api-service.md

 Since creating a pull request in `wego` triggers several tests.
 It will also be required to use the construction system of the previous point to create an image that is completely directed for the tests.

-To ensure that the construction of images of the wego-api in Github actions is as fast as possible, we will use Gihtub container registry and also a mechanism that will allow sharing the context of the docker builder.
+To ensure that the construction of images of the wego-api in Github actions is as fast as possible, a mechanism will be implemented that allows sharing the context of the docker builder.
 One option that seems simple to implement is https://github.com/docker/build-push-action.

 ## Consequences